Last updated December 25th, 2023.

 Owning property can cost a lot of money regardless – using it as an investment property can cost even more if you don’t have consistent tenants.
 Or if the area is seasonal and people only want to rent it out during certain times of the year.

-Be sure you understand these types of risks before attempting to multitask with your real estate portfolio.
+Be sure you understand these risks before attempting to multitask with your real estate portfolio.

 Conclusion: Don’t Mix Lifestyle Assets with Investing